apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

   f.write(res)
 ```

 You can get away with this until you hit a memory wall.
-Eventually it is no longer possible to fit the full dataset in memory, and you have to stream it.
+Eventually it is no longer possible to fit the full dataset in memory, and you have to stream it sample by sample.

 ```py
 with open("input.txt", 'r') as f_in: